 Bright, geometric patterned linoleum floors were popular in kitchens.
 Adoption of electric refrigerators and cookers came into play and in true Bauhaus influence, kitchens became practical in design.

-Living areas were often a clutter-free open space.
+Living areas were often clutter-free open spaces.
 Simple, floral patterns were introduced in soft furnishings and as the previous hardwood floors became outdated, wall-to-wall carpeting became a popular option.

 1948 saw the arrival of Harry Seidler to Australia, designing a new home for his parents in Sydney.
 From designing domestic homes, he soon progressed to large scale commercial buildings and transformed the Sydney skyline making deep and impactful design influences that we still feel today.